Online Consultations

 Unfavorable Legal Advice.
 There is no refund if the legal advice we provide is unfavorable to the client or we (at our discretion) decline to handle the case after the consultation is completed.
 A consultation is not an advance commitment on our part to handle the case going forward.

 Consultations Not Credited to Future Services.
 Consultations are stand-alone value-added services.
-Attorney time has been expended and benefit has been provided to the client, so fees paid have been fully earned.
+Attorney time has been expended and benefit has been provided, so fees paid have been fully earned.
 Accordingly, consult fees are not applied as credits toward future legal services.

 No Review of DIY, Internet, or Junk Documents.
-We offer review/comment on documents (including TREC and TXR real estate contracts so long as they are unsigned and filled in) or on legal documents that have been prepared a lawyer or real estate broker.
-We do not review homegrown documents, forms from the Internet, or real estate guru seminar junk.
-These cannot be fixed by a “review.”
-To meet professional legal standards, they must be replaced, thus fees will be higher than for an intro consultation.
+We offer review/comment on (1) TREC and TXR contracts so long as they are filled in and not yet signed; and (2) on other types of legal documents so long as they were prepared a lawyer or real estate broker.
+We do not review homegrown or amateur documents, forms from the Internet, or forms from real estate seminars.
+These low-end documents cannot be fixed by a “review.”
+To meet professional legal standards, they must be replaced.
+See our posted fee schedule.

 Complex or Document-Heavy Matters.
 These types of cases are usually unsuitable for an introductory one-hour consult.
-They cannot reasonably be handled in that format.
 Legal advice and services for complex cases will, at our discretion, incur our usual $450 hourly rate from the outset.

 Real Estate Contracts That are Already Signed.
 The contract controls the transaction, the rights and remedies of the parties, any special requirements, the conditions of closing, and the content of the closing documents.
 If the contract is already signed, the opportunity to affect these issues or to add beneficial provisions has likely been lost.
 Accordingly, if we review such a contract, our comments are (by necessity) limited to explaining what the client has already signed rather than focusing on changes or negotiating points.
 We may decline to offer a consultation or other service in cases where the contract is already signed.